gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 For local testing, the HDI Deployer supports default configurations via the following configuration files:

 - `default-env.json`: a JSON file which contains a set of environment variables and their values
+- `.env`: a dot env file which contains a set of environment variables and their values.
+This file is used in the absence of `default-env.json`.
 - `default-services.json`: a JSON file which contains a set of service bindings

 Details of a bound service from an SAP HANA-Service-Broker-based service binding in CF/XSA usually look as follows: